hostjane/hostjane.github.io/_pages/donating-gas-groceries.md

 ## How are tips different from donations?

-Donations are only for food and gas to assist freelancers meet their basic living expenses.
+Donations are only for food and gas to assist Sellers and Freelancers meet their human living costs.
 100% of you donation is paid to the freelancer within 48 hours.

 Tips are assumed to be given for Work done in a service or lesson on HostJane.
 They are paid at 95% and the 5-day waiting period applies.

 ## Are donations final?

-Yes.
-By sending a freelancer a non-refundable donation for their gas or groceries, you are not expecting to receive any service from the freelancer as you are legally sending a donation.
+<span class="blue">Yes.
+By sending a freelancer a non-refundable donation for a Freelancer or Seller's gas or groceries, you are not expecting to receive any service from the User as you are considered to be doing an "<a href="https://www.hostjane.com/legal/marketplace-terms/">Act of Kindness</a>" for that User.</span>